 Common Duplicate Content Scenarios in WordPress

+Duplicate content is not a direct penalty in most cases, but it can dilute ranking signals and confuse search engines about which page to index.
 Even if you never intentionally duplicate content, WordPress can create duplicates behind the scenes.

 1. HTTP vs HTTPS